clarkfitzg/clarkfitzg.github.io/_posts/2017-01-12-example-statistical-computation-on-GPU.md

 Total:                          0.22 sec
 ```

-Evaluating the compute kernel takes around 0.02 seconds.
+Evaluating the compute kernel on the GPU takes around __0.02 seconds__.
 If we fix all
 the inputs except the small $$p$$ vector $$\theta$$ and take the extra step
 of summing the output vector to evaluate the scalar valued likelihood
 function then the data transfer time will be effectively 0 for any